stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 If you want to use any materials - feel free!
 And I would be even happier to hear that.
 If you have some other materials or references for an easy introduction you recommend - just send them.

-I consider writing a simple introduction to quantum mechanics, with interactive simulations (very likely with the Quantum Game engine).
+I am considering writing a simple introduction to quantum mechanics, with interactive simulations (very likely with the Quantum Game engine).
 If you think it is a great idea, consider poking/teasing/tempting me. :)

 I would like to thank [Michał Kotowski](http://www.math.toronto.edu/~michal/) for remarks on this blog post.
 And, of course, to everyone participating in my quantum mechanics workshops.